 “Genetic Isolates” Reveal Heritable Traits

 What’s so special about the Paisa?
-They are a so-called genetic isolate population.
+They have been considered a so-called genetic isolate population.
 For generations, they have mixed very little, genetically speaking, with outside populations.
-As the population has increased, the gene pool has thus become “concentrated.”
+As the populationhas increased, the gene pool has thus become “concentrated.”
 Thus, they provide a rare opportunity to tease apart the link between genes and the human traits/diseases the population experiences at greater-than-average rates.

-Ethnic Finns are considered a human genetic isolate (to read about the 40 rare hereditary diseases more prevalent in Finland than anywhere else in the world, click here).
-So are the inhabitants of Tristan da Cunha, pictured above, a remote island in the south Atlantic Ocean settled by British Marines in the early 1800s.
-Their population is beset by asthma in greater-than-average numbers.
+Another genetic isolate?
+The inhabitants of Tristan da Cunha (pictured above) a remote island in the south Atlantic Ocean settled by British Marines in the early 1800s.
+Tristan da Cunha families are beset by asthma in greater-than-average numbers.
+See Asthma Island.

 The Paisa and ADHD: Genetic Research